jcorbin/hexant/stream.md

   - a rule that doesn't care to express any result color or turn, merely a state update

 ## Done

+- refactored `prompt` module over a new `Interactor<T>` type that is a generator of outputs given inputs; this allows basic responsive help now, and will allow more structural interaction later like action commands
+- improved prompt legibility
+  - don't let it take more than 50% of viewport height, make long errors scroll
+  - provider clearer ant parse errors that don't leak turmite grammar rules

+# 2022-05-16

 - uplifted all tests and got them passing
   - including `tests/hextiletree.js` which has been broken since commit